Feminist Jewish ethics: Niddah

 Niddah is one of the most extensive rituals that women are required to perform in Judaism.
 The laws are very intricate and only the most educated rabbis, male of course, have the authority and education to relay the rules to women.
-Because of this, and the nature of how women are forced to defer to male authority, in what is often a very humiliating way, many Jewish thinkers; including ethicists and feminists, see the laws and practices of Niddah as both unethical and anti-feminists.
+Because of this, and the nature of how women are forced to defer to male authority, in what is often a very humiliating way, many Jewish thinkers; including ethicists and feminists, see the laws and practices of Niddah as both unethical and anti-feminist.

 In Tova Hartman's interviews of women who practice niddah she experienced a wide variety of reactions to and feelings on this ritual.
 While not all felt this way there were many who expressed feeling that this ritual was oppressive, dehumanizing, suffocating, demoralizing, and even a divestment of their personal power.
 The laws of niddah were established by men and opposed onto women.
 While niddah contributes to the hostility towards female sexuality, it is representative of the larger perspective towards the nature of sexuality in Judaism.
 Many women experience the law's rigidity and their obligation to adhere to them as causing both emotional and physical strain.
 This is further perpetuated by the authoritarian male structure that is in place.
 When describing the feelings they have when going through the process of having to go to a male rabbi and have him inspect the bloodstain, many touched on the aspect of a loss of their agency and power.
 While not specific to niddah, niddah is an extreme example of women being forced into passivity due to a lack of education; even though they are the ones forced to abide by the laws.
 The lack of power and impact that this ritual has on women, as well as its sheer rigor, has called into question how ethical it is from a Jewish and feminist perspective.